Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Introduction

-In one view, summarization can be seen as a function of several sub-functions, called subaspects, which determine the output form. \citet{jung-etal-2019-earlier} define three subaspects for summarization, position, importance, and diversity, and study how these subaspects manifest themselves in summarization corpora and model outputs.
-For example, a common subaspect for the CNNDM dataset is position; earlier sentences tend to give a good summary.
+Summarization can be seen as a function of sub-functions of the input, called subaspects, which determine the output form. \citet{jung-etal-2019-earlier} define three subaspects for summarization: position, importance, and diversity, and study how these subaspects manifest themselves in summarization corpora and model outputs.
+For example, a common subaspect for the CNNDM dataset is position; earlier sentences tend to constitute a good summary.
 Inspired by this view of summarization as subaspects, we aim to encode subaspects of a target dataset into unlabeled data to allow a model fine-tuned on this data to learn characteristics of the target dataset to improve zero-shot and few-shot transfer of the model.
 In our work, we focus on the subaspects of \textit{extractive diversity}, as determined by how well an extractive model performs on the data, \textit{compression ratio} between the source document and summary, and, in the case of CNNDM, the \textit{lead bias}.
-We assume knowledge of the target dataset such as the size of input documents, the size of the desired summaries, and the extent to which the summary is abstractive, all of which are prior knowledge if the task is to be well defined.
+We assume knowledge of the target dataset such as the size of input documents, the size of the desired summaries, and the extent to which the summary is abstractive, all of that can be treated as prior knowledge if the task is to be well-defined \cite{kryscinski-etal-2020-evaluating}.
 We encode this knowledge into Wikipedia article data by extracting summaries of the desired output length and filtering examples based on the desired level of abstraction.

-Our contributions are the following: 1) We introduce a method, called WikiTransfer, to create pseudo-summaries with subaspects of the target dataset which can be used as unlabeled data for intermediate fine-tuning 2) We show that this method improves zero-shot domain transfer over transfer from other domains, achieving state-of-the-art unsupervised abstractive summarization performance on the CNNDM dataset while generalizing to other domains, and we perform extensive ablation studies on the factors influencing zero-shot performance 3) We demonstrate additional improvements in transferring our WikiTransfer models in the few shot setting and analyze differences in performance when using data augmentation techniques on datasets with different level of extractiveness.
+Our contributions are the following: 1) We introduce a novel method, called WikiTransfer, which creates pseudo-summaries with subaspects of the target dataset which can be used as unlabeled data for intermediate fine-tuning.
+We show that this method improves zero-shot domain transfer over transfer from other domains, achieving state-of-the-art unsupervised abstractive summarization performance on the CNNDM dataset while generalizing to other domains, and we perform extensive hyperparameter studies on the factors influencing zero-shot performance 2) We demonstrate the benefits of WikiTransfer in few-shot settings, and show additional improvements when applying WikiTransfer with data augmentation and a regularization term for training with potentially noisy augmented data.
+We show robustness in these settings and analyze differences in performance in both automatic and human assessments.